Aritra2005new/Mobile_Sales_Dashboard/README.md

 📊 Mobile Sales Analytics Dashboard | Power BI Business Analytics Project

 📌 Project Overview
 The Mobile Sales Analytics Dashboard is an end-to-end Business Intelligence solution developed using Microsoft Power BI to transform raw mobile sales data into actionable business insights through interactive visualizations and analytical reporting.

-This dashboard provides a comprehensive overview of sales performance, customer behavior, product trends, payment preferences, and regional sales distribution.The project demonstrates practical implementation of data cleaning, ETL processes, data modeling, DAX calculations, and dashboard design to support data-driven decision-making.
+This dashboard provides a comprehensive overview of sales performance, customer behavior, product trends, payment preferences, and regional sales distribution.
+The project demonstrates practical implementation of data cleaning, ETL processes, data modeling, DAX calculations, and dashboard design to support data-driven decision-making.

 Designed with a modern and interactive UI, the dashboard enables users to monitor KPIs, identify trends, and analyze business performance efficiently.